 This will all be so obvious to your average grounded, responsible human being.
 But it was not obvious to me.
 And it’s not obvious to the Law of Attraction crowd, because they have been taught to think of money as a result of mental and emotional energy alone.

 Is there a psychological element to making money?
 Surely.
 Is there a spiritual element, even a karmic element?
-It’s possible.
+Perhaps.

-Is there a physical, earthly, action-required component to making and keeping money?
+Is there a physical, earthly, action-required component to making money and keeping it?
 Definitely that one.
 But Law of Attraction followers are taught to pay little to no attention to this fact.